Seennt/github/README.md

 # Frontend
 This seennt platform will be equipped with the Django Template language(DTL) in combination with:
-- HTML 5 Boilerplate
+- HTML 5 Boilerplate structure
 - Bootstrap 3

-Don't start from scratch start with [initializr](http://www.initializr.com/)
+- Bootstrap sass

 ## HTML 5 Boilerplate
 The focus is on the backend, nevertheless DRY coding is still preferred as